bblfsh/documentation/uast/semantic-uast.md

 ## Overview

-The goal of Semantic UAST is to provide a set of UAST node types with a strictly defined semantic meaning that does not depend on the programming language.
+The goal of the Semantic UAST is to provide a set of UAST node types with a strictly defined semantic meaning that does not depend on the programming language.